cvent/lounge/README.md

 ### Population <a id="population"></a>

-`findById` comes with a second options parameter that can have one property `populate` that can be used to dictate if and how we want to get any embedded sub documents.
+`findById` comes with an options parameter that can have one property `populate` that can be used to dictate if and how we want to get any embedded subdocuments from the database.
 If `populate` option is `true` all embedded subdocuments are retrieved from the database.

 From our "Embedded Documents" example, if we were to retrieve the user document created: